 In other words, if God does not exist then it’s all natural.
 There are no disasters as such.

 But this raises another question.
 Why cry out against the injustice of natural disasters if this is simply the way the world is?
-The apologist Ravi Zacharias points out that when we object to suffering we invoke a moral law that can be traced back to the One from whom that law originates, God Himself.
+When we object to suffering we invoke a moral law that can be traced back to the One from whom that law originates, God Himself.
 The fact that we raise these very questions points us towards God, not away from Him.

 What is a natural disaster and what is not?